stackhpc/stackhpc-kayobe-config/doc/source/operations/cloudkitty.rst

 This is an example `openstack-config
 <https://github.com/stackhpc/openstack-config>`__ setup to create mappings for
 the metrics configured above.
-Note that the costs are scaled for the ten-minute collection period, e.g. a flavor with 1 VCPU will cost 1 unit per hour.
+Note that the costs are scaled for the ten minute collection period, e.g. a flavor with 1 VCPU will cost 1 unit per hour.

 .. code-block:: yaml